-Fiat’s stewardship of Lancia has been shameful, so it’s difficult now to imagine the road to perdition being paved with good intentions.
-Because if nothing else, the Gamma stands as a prime example of how mergers and acquisitions never quite work out.
+Fiat’s stewardship of Lancia has been such a shameful series of episodes, it’s difficult now to imagine the road to perdition being paved with good intentions.
+Because if nothing else, the Gamma stands as an illustration of how mergers and acquisitions never quite work out.
 Throughout its history as an independent manufacturer, Lancia produced exquisitely engineered automobiles that garnered respect and deep admiration, but consistently cost more than the company could afford.
 Continue reading “Gamma: Signs and Portents – Part One”

 FCA cooks up another unicorn – this one’s Delta-shaped.

 A short while ago, Autocar’s Hilton Holloway posited a future for the Lancia brand.
 His wasn’t the first or even the best – (that honour lies elsewhere) – in fact his suggestions struck me as being lamentably short-termist in scope.
 Basically, he proposed that FCA revive Lancia with a series of retro-inspired cars based upon past icons.
 A revived Stratos, spun off the Alfa 4C platform and a Delta Integrale, based on the Giulietta.
 Low volume, high margin products, aimed at enthusiasts with a view to re-establishing Lancia’s credentials with a marketplace that now only recognises the brand on the basis of their presence in online gaming.
 Continue reading “That Ain’t No Way to Say Goodbye”

 While surveying the cars parked in the paddock at this weekend’s Classic Race Aarhus I noticed the broad range of colours.
 Red, yellow, light blue, green and orange were all there along with black and metallic grey plus various shades I could not more precisely determine.